Territory of Papua and New Guinea: Establishment of the Territory of Papua and New Guinea

 In 1963, the population was approximately two million, of which about 25,000 were non-indigenous.
 The economy was based on cash crops including coffee, cocoa, and copra as well as timber mills, wharves and factories.
 Difficult terrain rendered communication between districts difficult and there was a lack of national unity in the territory.

+1959 photograph of the Administrator of Papua and New Guinea, Donald Cleland, visiting PJ Platteel, Governor of Dutch New Guinea, in Hollandia (modern Jayapura, Indonesia).

 One of the ways in which the territory was administered was through the use of patrol officers.
 Between 1949 and 1974, more than 2000 Australians served as patrol officers, known locally as "kiaps".
 The job of patrol officers involved: facilitating the consolidation of administrative influence, maintaining the rule of law, conducting court cases and presiding as Magistrate, carrying out police work, conducting censuses, encouraging economic development, providing escorts, purchasing land for governmental use and overseeing local elections.

 Towards independence

 On 13 December 1971 the name of the territory was changed to Papua New Guinea.
 Under Australian Minister for External Territories Andrew Peacock, the territory adopted self-government in 1972.
 1972 elections saw the formation of a ministry headed by Chief Minister Michael Somare, who pledged to lead PNG to self-government and then to independence.
 Following the passage of the Papua New Guinea Independence Act 1975, during the term of the Whitlam government in Australia, the Territory became the Independent State of Papua New Guinea and attained independence on 16 September 1975.